-- Remove the 'sponge' from the fridge and remove from containers.
-Place one sponge on top of the other and cut into pieces.
+- Remove the chilled 'sponge' from the containers.
+Place one sponge on top of the other and cut into even-sized pieces.

 - Using a fork, dip a sponge into the chocolate (dip all sides except one) then quickly dip into the coconut and set aside.
 Repeat for the remaining sponge cakes.

 - Separate the iced sponge cakes into 2 groups.
 Spread raspberry chia jam on the plain side of one group of sponge cakes.
 Spread cashew cream on the plain side of the other half of sponge cakes.
 Sandwich together a sponge with jam and a sponge with cream.

 Tip 2: A quicker way to coat and decorate the lamingtons is to spread the jam and cream on the sponge slabs at step 7.
 Then sandwich the slabs together, cut them into pieces then dip each 'sandwich' in chocolate and coconut.